 When you're new to audience building, you tend to think you have ONE audience: everyone who follows you, that your Twitter followers, your website visitors, your newsletter subscribers, etc. are the same group of people.
 The truth is, they're not.

 People have different behaviors and habits, so your Twitter followers could be people who have never been to your website.
-And to increase your chance of getting your sharing into their hands, most creators set up a growth loop in their sharing, like Kaleigh Moore.
+And to increase your chance of getting your sharing into their hands, most entrepreneurs set up a growth loop in their sharing, like Kaleigh Moore.

 This is a growth loop to grow each of your channels and increase your entire audience base.